UTLA/NEA VICE PRESIDENT

-During his teaching, Alex was also deeply involved in community organizing, helping build the work of the Labor/Community Strategy Center and Bus Riders Union, as well as helping to found Coalition for Educational Justice, the Crenshaw Cougar Coalition, and the Extended Learning Cultural Model, a Community Schools approach.
+During his teaching, Alex was deeply involved in community organizing, helping build the work of the Labor/Community Strategy Center and Bus Riders Union, as well as helping to found Coalition for Educational Justice, the Crenshaw Cougar Coalition, and the Extended Learning Cultural Model, a Community Schools approach.
 In 2006, Alex was administratively transferred from Crenshaw High School by the superintendent in retaliation for his teaching and organizing, and was reinstated to Crenshaw shortly thereafter when parents, youth, and educators protested.

-In his time as UTLA president since 2014, Alex is proud of many accomplishments that have been collectively achieved.
-These include moving UTLA to a fighting, social movement union model; empowering educators and school sites through Contract Action Teams and other structures; forming Reclaim Our Schools LA with parents, youth, and community organizations; overwhelmingly passing the Build the Future Fund the Fight initiative within the membership for UTLA to become financially solvent and a merged AFT/NEA local; UTLA playing a key role in the founding of the California Alliance for Community Schools, and the building of Alliance to Reclaim Our Schools and other national racial justice formations; UTLA helping to lead the Red for Ed movement with the UTLA strike of January 2019, including wins on path-breaking Common Good demands; and, UTLA playing a key role in putting an unprecedented revenue measure on the state ballot, and working with Black Lives Matter, Students Deserve, and others to defund school police.
+In his time as UTLA president from July 2014 – June 2020, Alex is proud of many accomplishments that were collectively achieved.
+These include UTLA moving to a fighting, social movement union model; UTLA empowering educators and school sites through Contract Action Teams; forming Reclaim Our Schools LA with parents, youth, and community organizations; overwhelmingly passing the Build the Future Fund the Fight initiative within the membership for UTLA to become financially solvent and a merged AFT/NEA local; playing a key role in the founding of the California Alliance for Community Schools, and the building of Alliance to Reclaim Our Schools and other national racial justice formations; UTLA helping to lead the Red for Ed movement with the UTLA strike of January 2019, including wins on path-breaking Common Good demands; and, UTLA playing a key role in putting an unprecedented revenue measure on the state ballot, and working with Black Lives Matter, Students Deserve, and others to defund school police.

 Alex earned a BA in Political Science at Brown University and an MA in Urban and Regional Planning from UCLA.
-He has written for many publications, guest lectured on labor and community organizing at various Los Angeles area universities, and is active in CFT, CTA, AFT, and NEA, including being on the AFT Executive Council.
+He has written for many publications, guest lectured at various universities, is on the national advisory board for Bargaining for the Common Good, and is active in CFT, CTA, AFT, and NEA.